lsasubilli/rapidfire-sft-experiment/README.md

 *   Early runs appear first in TensorBoard; later runs appear after refresh

 *   It is normal to:

     *   refresh TensorBoard during or after training
     *   see additional runs appear progressively
+    *   observe sparse or delayed metrics early in a run until logging steps are reached